oehimen1/capstone/README.md

-# capstone
+# Hira Beauty

-Project Name
-[Project Name] is a capstone project developed by [Your Name] as part of [Program Name/Course Name].
-It is a [brief description of the project].
+Hira Beauty is a capstone project developed by Obehi Ehimen,Sofia Riley, and Kelsey Hetherington, as part of Codepath's SITE program.
+It is a website that offers users a valuable platform to donate or recycle their makeup and skincare products, actively promoting a culture of responsible consumption.
+With the ultimate goal of driving positive change, our website aims to play a pivotal role in advancing a more sustainable future for the beauty industry.

 Project Screenshot

 Table of Contents
 Features